apigee-127/volos-connectors/volos-mysql/README.md

     ```
     SELECT * FROM hr.employees WHERE hire_date='2014-01-01'
     ```
     You can also use multiple query parameters as you might expect.
-This example would return a list of all employees with the role of manager hired on January 1, 2014:
+This example would return a list of all employees with the role of "manager" hired on January 1, 2014:

     ```
     $ curl http://localhost:9089/employees?hire_date=2014-01-01&role=manager